ElisaLegnani/PhotorealisticRendering/docs/index.md

   ![render](https://user-images.githubusercontent.com/62106779/123851051-0ec3f600-d91b-11eb-9b2d-b5944efe7df6.png)

   If you want to use this script to generate a different image, just change the scene description of the `demo_image.txt` file.

+  *Note:* if you change `demo_image.txt` content, remember you are now in `examples/render` directory and you need to adapt the files path properly.

-### Demo animation
+### Generate animation

-  In the `examples/render` directory, you may generate an animation of the demo scene, rotating 360° around the objects.
+  In the `examples/render` directory, you may generate an animation of a simple scene described in `demo_image.txt`, rotating 360° around the objects.

   In order to run the code, you need to:
   - install [ffmpeg](http://ffmpeg.org/) : `sudo apt install ffmpeg` (or `brew install ffmpeg` if you use Homebrew);